daptin/daptin/docs_markdown/docs/settingup.md

 ## Restart

-Daptin relies on self restarts to configure new entities and apis.
+Daptin relies on self restarts to configure new entities and apis and changes to the other parts of the ststem.
 As soon as you upload a schema file, daptin will write the file to disk, and restart itself.
 When it starts it will read the schema file, make appropriate changes to the database and expose JSON apis for the entities and actions.

 You can issue a daptin restart from the dashboard.
 Daptin takes about 15 seconds approx to start up and configure everything.